tsy24/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list tasks
+1. User requests to list tasks (that the user has to do)
 2. NurseyBook shows a list of tasks
 3. User requests to delete a specific task in the list
 4. NurseyBook deletes the task